Volunteer training and screening processes are designed to create and maintain a safe environment for all.

 Leaders should start the renewal process 2 months prior to the expiry date.
 Once your screening has expired you are no longer a screened leader and, until your renewal is complete, you cannot work with 4-H members unless a screened leader is present with you.

-The screening package should include your registration form, Criminal Records Check (including vulnerable sector), Child Abuse Registry Check and three references.
-If needed, you may send in documents as they are completed.
-You do not need to save and send them at one time.
+You can send in documents as they are completed.
+You do not need to send them at one time.
 References may send the completed form directly to our office.

-To complete the Police Record Check, you will need to go to your local RCMP/town police station and have a Criminal Records Check done.
-Please ensure that you take the CRC letter, one piece of Photo ID (driver’s license or provincial photo ID) and one other piece of identification (birth certificate, passport, health card, etc.).
-Be aware that some detachments may charge you for this service.
+- To complete the Police Record Check, you will need to go to your local RCMP/town police station and have a Criminal Records Check done.
+Please ensure that you take the CRC letter and all supporting documents.
+Some detachments may charge you for this service.
 This cost is not covered by 4-H NS.